 - EEG: Testing brain activity to diagnose epilepsy, brain trauma, and other neurological symptoms.

-- Intraoperative Neuromonitoring (IONM): Monitoring during surgery to reduce the possibility of paralysis or stroke.
+- Intraoperative Neuromonitoring (IONM): Monitoring during surgery to reduce the risk of paralysis or stroke.

-- Polysomnograms (PSG): Testing during sleep for sleep quality and disorders
+- Polysomnograms (PSG): Testing for sleep quality and disorders

-- Evoked Potentials (EP): Recording brain activity in response to nerve stimulation, commonly performed during spinal surgery.
+- Evoked Potentials (EP): Recording brain activity in response to nerve stimulation.
+This is commonly performed during spinal surgery.

 - Nerve Conduction Studies (NCS): Recording nerve response time for patients experiencing numbness, tingling, or muscle pain.

-There’s the possibility of specializing in any of these areas, or working in a specialized facility, such as a sleep disorder clinic or a nursing home, depending on where your interests lie.
+There’s a possibility to specialize in any of these areas, or work in specialized facilities like sleep disorder clinics and nursing homes.
+It all depends on where your interests lie.

-Other than polysomnographers (who work at sleep research centers), most NDTs enjoy regular daytime working hours.
-NDTs can be found in hospitals, clinics, outpatient care centers, and doctors’ offices.
+Other than polysomnographers (who work at sleep research centers), most NDTs enjoy regular daytime working hours at hospitals, clinics, outpatient care centers, and private practices.
 At a large hospital, you might be part of a large unit of technologists, while in a quieter facility, you may be part of a small team that works closely together.

-A typical EEG test takes 90 minutes, and the patient’s main responsibility is to sit still and remain calm, so having a calm demeanor helps.
+A typical EEG test takes 90 minutes, and the patient must sit still and remain calm, so having a calm demeanor helps.
 For other tests, you may be monitoring a patient even longer – a polysomnogram lasts eight hours for an overnight sleep study.
 From preparing them for testing, running them through the procedures, performing tests, and analyzing the results, this is a patient-facing career.

 Outside of working with patients, you’ll work with neurologists, nurses, and other allied health professionals.
-As a technologist, maintaining the equipment will also be among your duties in most workplaces, so an affinity for technology will serve you well.
+As an NDT, you’ll be expected to keep instruments in good working order, so having an affinity for technology will serve you well.

-Are you ready to delve deep into the intricacies of the human brain and work with patients and technology to help diagnose crucial neurological health issues?
+Ready to dive into the intricacies of the human brain?
+Excited to help physicians diagnose crucial neurological health issues?
 Studying to be a neurodiagnostic technologist could be the right next step for you.